 Nothing's ever easy with this team, is it?
 Mr. Gauthier was getting ready to have a clearance sale, but now he's not sure if he wants to open the doors and let the shoppers run wild.
-And now I have to race HH to ensure I get my seat back on the bandwagon.
+And now I have to race other fickle fans to ensure I get my seat back on the bandwagon.

 This is the kind of team we expected at the start of the season: disciplined, hard-working, fast, effective on special teams, blessed with elite goaltending.
 We thought they'd beat the cellar-dwellers, and put up a good fight against the powerhouses.
 The Leafs and Bruins would draw the best out of the Good Guys.

 The game started late, due to a ceremony to honour the Nordiques-Leafs-Canucks great Mats Sundin.
 The great who never took them to a Cup or even a final, who never scored 50 goals or won a scoring championship or a Hart trophy or a Lady Bing or a First Team All-Star.
 Apparently the rift caused by Leaf management who had insisted that he waive his no-trade-clause for the last two seasons of his stay in Toronto was smoothed over.
 The Leaf fans also decided to forget about the scorn and vitriol they heaped on their captain for wanting to play in their city, as his contract guaranteed him the right to.
 It was a nice affair, everyone appeared to be smiling as I fast-forwarded my PVR.